Ever feel like your skin’s betraying you?

 Are Acne Scars Permanent?

 Both scars and pigmentation can be successfully minimised and even eradicated with Dermapen Treatments.
 However, the best course of action is to prevent them from occurring in the first place.
-It’s crucial to manage your acne when it appears and take steps to maintain a smooth, healthy-looking glow long after it’s gone.
+It’s critical to manage your acne when it appears while resisting the temptation to squeeze or pick at your pimples and take steps to maintain a smooth, healthy-looking glow long after it’s gone.

 Acne Management Tips